 I have designed and taught courses spanning British and postcolonial literature, epidemiology, science and technology studies, the digital humanities, and computer science.

-Prior to graduate school, I worked as a mathematics teacher and tutor, and I received a B.A. with comprehensive honors in mathematics and English from the University of Wisconsin-Madison.
+Before graduate school, I worked as a mathematics teacher and tutor, and I received a B.A. with comprehensive honors in mathematics and English from the University of Wisconsin-Madison.